It Wasn't Tech Neck

 What I Tried

 No one asked why it never left.
+No one asked why holding my head up took so much effort.

-What the Evenings Looked Like
+What The Evenings Looked Like

 We'd barely finished the dishes when the girls were already asking for the popcorn.